espruino/EspruinoDocs/modules/graphical_menu.md

 var menuinfo = {
   "" : {
-    "title": "...", // optional, the menu's title "selected": 0, // optional, first selected menu item's index "fontHeight": 0, // optional, height of the font being used (default is 6) "y": 0, // optional, y offset of menu
+    "title": "...", // optional, the menu's title "back" : function() { } // optional - adds a menu item to go 'back' which calls this function "selected": 0, // optional, first selected menu item's index "fontHeight": 0, // optional, height of the font being used (default is 6) "y": 0, // optional, y offset of menu